Instructor: Thomas Hajduk

-I constructed a rating scale that decomposed the oral presentation activity into five major components: (1) content and argument impact, (2) structural and organizational impact, (3) vocal impact, (4) non-verbal impact, and (5) visual image impact.
-Since the focus is on persuasiveness, all dimensions reflect the persuasive impact of the presentation.
-Each of these components is divided into a series of measurable behaviors.
-All behaviors are scored on a 0-2 or 0-3 numerical scale for a total of 100 points.
+I constructed a rating scale that decomposed the oral presentation into five major components: (1) content and argument impact, (2) structural and organizational impact, (3) vocal impact, (4) non-verbal impact, and (5) visual image impact.
+Since the focus is on persuasiveness, all components on the rubric reflect this.
+Each component is described as a set of measurable behaviors, which are scored on a numerical scale.
+During a presentation, I complete the rating scale and add my own written feedback.
+I give this feedback to the student at the end of class.

-Students get their feedback immediately after the presentation.
-They also receive feedback from their peers, but student feedback does not count toward the presentation grade.
-The impact has been two-fold, to student learning and to my own teaching.
-For students, they can see their progress, especially if they have been working on a particular aspect of their presentation skills.
-For myself, it has made my teaching more focused because I am more aware of what students are working on.
+Consistent use of this rating scale allows students to see their progression, especially if they have been working on a particular aspect of their oral presentation skills.
+It has also made my teaching more focused because I am more aware of what students are working on.

 CONTACT US to talk with an Eberly colleague in person!